anurag-ai-dev/anurag-ai-dev.github.io/README.md

 ```

 `citations` and `confidence_score` are only populated for non-casual `role: "assistant"` messages.
 Both are `null` for `client` and `agent` messages, casual assistant turns, and assistant messages where the async accuracy backfill has not yet completed.
+`attachments` may appear on any role — both the user and the agent can attach files during a handoff.

 **Receive (broadcast to the whole room):** sent at the same time as `handoff_joined` — this is what the user sees to know an agent has arrived.